-I woke up last week to an orange sky and a heavy brown haze hanging over the city.
+I woke up to an orange sky and a heavy brown haze hanging over the city.
 Smoke from a fire a few hundred miles away was pressing down on San Francisco.
 For the second year in a row I dawned my dust mask every time I left the house and a coating of ash settled over everything.
-The offshore winds, which were responsible for the wildfire’s rapid growth, were blowing all the smoke out to sea so the ocean was helpless in offering us fresh air.
 During the same week the biggest wildfires ever seen began raging down in Malibu.
-The feeling of sad helplessness mixed with the oppressive air makes you feel stir crazy but there is no escaping it until the fires are put out.
-48 people have been declared dead but hundreds more are missing.
+The feeling of sad helplessness mixed with the oppressive air made me feel stir crazy but there was no escaping it until the fires were put out.
+48 people had been declared dead and hundreds more were missing.

-But I’m not totally hopeless, I believe in nature fixing itself if we give her a chance.
+Months later, with the fires put out, I don’t feel totally hopeless.
+I believe in nature fixing itself if we give her a chance.
 There is one very adorable solution that I hope more Californians begin to consider seriously.
 It’s the beaver.
 Beavers are a keystone species which means they are responsible for creating new ecosystems that support tons of different species but more importantly, as the snow pack in the Sierras becomes less reliable for our water source, the beaver can help us with our water storage solutions.

 There’s actually a large number of ways that the beaver is great for the environment like reducing nitrogen in water sources which stops deadly algae blooms, creating space for new flora and fauna to grow and, most adorably, housing animals that need shelter during the winter.
 But for now here’s a couple of ways they can help with our fire problem.